Use for our online map system

 Online Maps, is owned and operated by the Council who remains the owner of it at all times.
 It is subject to copyright protection.
 No unauthorised use must be made of the data.

-Your use of this mapping facility on the web site indicates your acceptance to be bound by these terms and conditions.
+Your use of this mapping facility indicates your acceptance to be bound by the terms and conditions displayed on entering the online map system.
 If you do not agree to be bound by these, please cease using this mapping facility as by continuing to do so you will be agreeing to be bound by them.

 Highway Adoption Layers